 Geographical Range

-From blur calculation, which includes the dip of horizon according to earth curvature, it is guaranteed that the rear light always appear above the horizon as well.
+From blur calculation, which includes the dip of horizon resulting from the curvature of the Earth, it is guaranteed that the rear light will always appear above the horizon as well.
 So there is no need to check the rear light for geographical range.
 However, for the list of lights and the charts the geographical range of the rear light may be calculated separately.

 Front Light not obscuring Daymark of Rear Light